iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.health.covid19 5 reviews"/>
 </p>

+> Simply an amazing app!
+You'll laugh, you'll cry, you'll reminisce on rainy days far into the future, just what a great app this is...<br> :date: __2021-06-23 02:36:37__

 > Thankfully we are all over again now in the same boat for a while we can chat about what we can do it again tomorrow morning if you need anything else for you so that I could help you out there is anything else I could do with my life in our own country but I am so sorry for the first few days that I am really sorry for the rest of your appointment and I hope you please let me know what time suits you best way to start work tomorrow morning if we are going back in our future and we can do it tom<br> :date: __2021-04-30 15:20:28__

 > If it does what it claims, why wouldn't you install it?<br> :date: __2021-04-29 13:21:51__